nvitaterna/joypad-manager/docs/classes/_joypad_.joypad.md

 Defined in Joypad.ts:115

 Is the controller connected?
-Determined by checking if this is attached to a native gamepad AND if that native gamepad is connected.
+Determined by checking if this has a reference to a native gamepad AND if that native gamepad is connected.

 **Returns:** *boolean*